great-expectations/great_expectations/docs/reference/checkpoints_and_actions.md

 Checkpoints provide a convenient abstraction for bundling the validation of a Batch (or Batches) of data against an Expectation Suite (or several), as well as the actions that should be taken after the validation.
-Like Expectation Suites and Validation Results, Checkpoints are managed using a Data Context, and have their own Store which is used to persist their configurations to yaml files.
+Like Expectation Suites and Validation Results, Checkpoints are managed using a Data Context, and have their own Store which is used to persist their configurations to YAML files.
 These configurations can be committed to version control and shared with your team.

 The classes that implement Checkpoints are in the :py:mod:`great_expectations.checkpoint` module.